seedubjay/seedubjay.github.io/_drafts/wikipedia-graph.md

 Of these pages, **5,548,826 pages are all connected together by links**.
 This means that any page in this group can reach any other just with clicks.
 (The technical term for this is the 'largest connected component')

 Remarkably, if you pick any two of these pages it will take only **5 clicks on average to get from one page to the other**.
-In fact, there's an **over 99.93% chance that you can get from one page to the other in 7 clicks or less**.
+In fact, there's a **99.93% chance that you can get from one page to the other in 7 clicks or less**.

 <figure>
 {% include svg.html id="svg2" class="no-outline svg-chart" %}